-I enjoy giving talks to a general, public audience and have done this numerous times over the last five years for local and national archaeological societies, anthropology clubs, high school Latin clubs, university departments, and rotary clubs.
+I enjoy giving talks to a general, public audience and have done this numerous times over the last decade for local and national archaeological societies, anthropology clubs, high school Latin clubs, university departments, and rotary clubs.

 - Civic Corpses: A Bioarchaeological Analysis of Imperial Gabii (Italy)

 - Diet and Health in Imperial Rome: The View from Skeletons and Isotopes

 - Rome If You Want To: How Skeletons Reveal Immigrants in the Empire